 I am an environmental social scientist with over 10 years of policy-oriented research experience in developing countries in South Asia and sub-Saharan Africa in socio-economic and institutional aspects of biodiversity conservation, natural resource management and utilisation, customary land and tree tenure systems, and gender, poverty and rural livelihoods.
 The focus of my work is primarily on the poverty-environment nexus.

-At present, I work in the ESPA-funded project P4ges.
+I have recently completed a three-year postdoctoral fellowship at Bangor University working in the ESPA-funded project P4ges.
 This study seeks to address a key question: How can international ecosystem service payment schemes most effectively reduce poverty in low income countries, given bio-physical, economic and political realities?
-I co-lead the socio-economic component of the project, with field studies based in Madagascar.
+I led the socio-economic component of the project, with field studies based in Madagascar.

 Read more about my current and past research projects HERE.

 - Poudyal, M., B.S.
 Ramamonjisoa, N. Hockley, O.S.
 Rakotonarivo, J.M.
 Gibbons, R. Mandimbiniaina, A. Rasoamanana, J.P.G.
 Jones (2016) "Can REDD+ social safeguards reach the ‘right’ people?
 Lessons from Madagascar", Global Environmental Change 37: 31-42.

 - Sandström, S., M. Poudyal, S. Berg Lejon, and G. Lidestav (2016) “Absent neighbours and passive shareholders – The issue of residency and involvement in the management of a forest common”, Journal of Forest Economics, 24: 205-217.

 - Poudyal, M., G. Lidestav, P. Sandström, and S. Sandström (2015) "Supporting community governance in boreal forests by introducing participatory-GIS through action research", International Journal of Action Research, 11(3): 236-264.